The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Discussion

 This dramatic evolution is expected in light of the finding that the global star formation rate of the universe drops by an order of magnitude since redshift $z\sim1$ \citep{Madau_Dickinson_2014}.
 The decrease in global star formation rate would require a number of star-forming galaxies to be quenched.
 These galaxies would subsequently enter the post-starburst phase, in the redshift range we probe with this survey.
 Under the assumption that all galaxies pass through a post-starburst phase after quenching, and that our sample selection is sufficiently complete, we would expect that the evolution in the luminosity function of post-starburst galaxies should broadly reflect the evolution in global star formation rate.

-To check this idea, we calculated the mass density in A stars indicated by the measured luminosity functions, and compared this to what is expected from the declining global star-formation rate.
-We found that the mass density of A stars in our post-starburst galaxies is smaller than that expected by a factor of $\sim500$, suggesting that most star-formation decrease does {\em not} go through a luminous post-starburst phase, and post-starburst galaxies are indeed a rare occurrence.
+To check this idea, we calculated the mass density in A-stars indicated by the measured luminosity functions, and compared this to what is expected from the declining global star-formation rate.
+We found that the mass density of A-stars in our post-starburst galaxies is smaller than that expected by a factor of $\sim100$, suggesting that most star-forming galaxies at high redshift do {\em not} go through a luminous post-starburst phase, and post-starburst galaxies are indeed a rare occurrence.

 In light of this result, there are a few ways in which the star formation rate could decrease without entering the post-starburst phase.
 The first is that most of the star-formation quenching might happen in low-mass galaxies or satellites that are not luminous enough to be selected as part of the survey.
-The $1/V_\mathrm{max}$ formulation we performed in redshift bins does not correct for this because the luminosity functions are evolving with redshift, and thus faint galaxies that are seen locally can not be used to imply the corresponding population at higher redshift.
+The $1/V_\mathrm{max}$ formulation we performed in redshift bins does not correct for this because the luminosity functions are evolving with redshift, and thus faint galaxies that are seen locally can not be used to infer the corresponding population at higher redshift.
 Indeed, even if there exists a large population of unseen low-luminosity galaxies at high redshift, it would not contribute much to the total luminosity and inferred mass.
-For example, if the faint end of the luminosity function at $0.65<z<0.75$ had taken the form of the $z<0.12$ bin, it would have increase the total luminosity in that bin by less than a factor of 2.
+For example, if the faint end of the luminosity function at $0.65<z<0.75$ mirrored that of the $0.02<z<0.12$ bin, it would increase the total luminosity in that bin by less than a factor of 2.

-The second way this could happen is for the star formation to be quenched gradually in the majority of star-forming galaxies, and perhaps staying at a modest rate thereafter.
+The second way this could happen is for the star formation to be quenched gradually in the majority of star-forming galaxies, and perhaps staying at a modest rate thereafter (e.g. \citealt{Cortese_Hughes_2009, Salim_etal_2012, Fang_etal_2012, Fang_etal_2013, Schawinski_etal_2014}).
 Such galaxies will never show a strong A-star component in their spectra, and will not be identified as a post-starburst galaxy.
 We believe that this scenario is the main channel by which the star-formation rate in the universe has decreased, given that reasonably massive galaxies, like our Milky Way, that retain modest levels of star formation are common.

 Another complication in this aspect is that a fraction of post-starburst galaxies might not represent a key evolutionary stage of the galaxy, but only a random, stochastic phase of a small-scale starburst which is not significant compared to the total stellar mass of the galaxy.
 Depending on the exact details of the selection criteria, these objects might pass through the selection and enter the sample.
 This issue can be answered, again, by understanding the mapping between the fundamental properties of the stellar population to the observable spectral features, which can be done with stellar population synthesis models.